 Arup provided structural and fire engineering on this project and used extensive 3D modelling technology to enable the development to receive a BREEAM Excellent rating.

 Arup is committed to accelerating this necessary climate action in cities.
 Our evidence based, data analytical approach allows us to understand what works, and why it works.
-We continue to work with cities, their businesses, infrastructure providers and citizens to design and deliver solutions that will lead to meaningful action. ”Paula Kirk Director, Carbon and Climate Change
+We continue to work with cities, their businesses, infrastructure providers and citizens to design and deliver solutions that will lead to meaningful action. ”Paula Kirk Director, Climate and sustainability

 Private sector opportunities